crossterm-rs/crossterm/docs/mdbook/src/styling.md

 |       Encircled                |  Unknown                                                 |  This will turn on the encircled attribute. |
 |       OverLined                |  Unknown                                                 |  This will draw a line at the top of the font. |

-(There are a few attributes who disable one of the above, I did not write those down in the above scheme).
+(There are a few attributes who disable one of the above attributes, I did not write those down to keep the list short).

 Now we have covered the basics of styling lets go some [examples](styling_example.md).